Codebrahma/serverless-gatsby/content/blog/how-serverless-defined-its-team-culture.md

 title: 'How Serverless Defined Its Team Values'
 description: 'Follow us on our journey to create a resilient team culture that attracts world class talent to the Serverless team.'
 date: '2017-08-24'
-layout: Post
 thumbnail: 'https://s3-us-west-2.amazonaws.com/assets.site.serverless.com/blog/pound-it.jpg'
 authors:
     - CaseyShultz
 gitLink: /2017-08-24-how-serverless-defined-its-team-culture.md
 ---

 As a solo founder with a lot on his plate, it would have been so easy for our CEO, Austen Collins, to let values and culture take a back seat.
 But he didn’t.

 Austen knew that having a strong mission was the key to attracting top talent, and from day one he was determined to have a clearly-defined culture that resonated with people.